Saint Erik: Patronage

-Erik is the patron saint of Sweden and of its capital Stockholm and his crowned head is depicted in the city's coat of arms.
+Erik is the patron saint of Sweden and its capital, Stockholm, and his crowned head is depicted on the city's coat of arms.

-Saint Erik is portrayed in art as a young king being murdered during Mass with the bishop Henry of Uppsala.
-In Uppsala Cathedral there is a series of late medieval paintings depicting Erik and Henry of Uppsala.
+In art, Saint Erik is portrayed as a young king being murdered during Mass, alongside Bishop Henry of Uppsala.
+Uppsala Cathedral contains a series of late medieval paintings depicting Erik and Henry.

 Archaeological evidence of Trinity Church

 According to the legend, King Erik the Saint was slain while he attended the Mass at the ecclesia Sancte trinitatis 'Trinity church' at Mons Domini.
 The current Trinity church in Uppsala was founded in the late 13th century and cannot be the church where Erik was slain.
 Scholars have discussed different locations of the older Trinity church, but the presence of pre-cathedral graves in the vicinity of the cathedral might suggest that the original Trinity church was located at the same spot as the cathedral.
 In an effort to elucidate this early history of the cathedral and Mons Domini, archaeologist Magnus Alkarp and geophysicist Jaana Gustafsson examined a large part of the cathedral with ground-penetrating radar (GPR).
 The results from this investigation confirmed the existence of an older building beneath the cathedral, in all the details corresponding with the outline of a 12th-century Romanesque church, which implies that the cathedral is the site of the earlier Trinity church.